 Choosing a subject for your masterclass

 Before you start writing your masterclass, think about what you intend from it.
-What is the purpose of the class?

 By purpose, I mean what are you going to get out of it.
 That could be another revenue stream, a way to boost your reputation, or simply a fun experiment.
 Your reason for wanting to run a masterclass is entirely personal—there’s no right or wrong motivation—but whatever that reason is, it will inform the way you plan your masterclass, so be honest with yourself about what you really want to achieve.